Rescheduled to December 2, 2017

 2:15 – 3:15 pm Herbal Pain Relief; Effective Alternatives to Opiates — Daphne Singingtree

 A look into the physiology of pain and the herbs and categories of herbs that can be used to treat pain.
 How herbs can be used for chronic pain management as alternatives to opiates.
+Make herbal formulas for pain, some specific herbs, we will very briefly discuss cannabis, review kratom, and examine the connection between chronic pain and depression and mood disorders, and learn some specific tools using holistic methods that are simple and easy to use.

 Daphne Singingtree, MEd, is a Medicine Maker and owner of Eagletree Herbs, a retired midwife, the author of The Birthsong Midwifery Workbook and numerous other midwifery publications.
 She helped write the Oregon Midwifery Law for Direct Entry Midwives and is a co-founder of the Midwifery Education and Accreditation Council.
-She is the founder of Zaniyan Center.
+She is the founder and president of Zaniyan Center.
 Her heritage includes Standing Rock Sioux Tribe and she is active in the Water is Life movement.
 She is in the process of developing an Holistic Community Health Worker Program.

 3:15 – 3:30 pm Break